2011 Edmonton Eskimos season

-The Edmonton Eskimos season was the 54th season for the team in the Canadian Football League and their 63rd overall.
+The Edmonton Eskimos season was the 54th season for the team in the Canadian Football League (CFL) and their 63rd overall.
 The Eskimos improved upon their 7–11 record from 2010, after winning their eighth game on October 10, 2011, while also securing a berth in the playoffs in that same game.
 The Eskimos finished in second place in the West Division with an 11–7 record and hosted a playoff game for the first time since 2004, ending the CFL's longest active drought.
 The Eskimos defeated their Alberta rivals, the Calgary Stampeders, 33–19 in the West Semi-Final, but lost to the BC Lions 40–23 in the West Final.

 Offseason

 CFL draft

 The 2011 CFL draft took place on Sunday, May 8, 2011.
 The Eskimos had four selections in the draft, with the first coming in the second spot overall.
 Edmonton was then able to select the number one ranked player in offensive linemen Scott Mitchell.
 After a trade with the Hamilton Tiger-Cats, the Eskimos acquired the fifth overall pick and selected Nathan Coehoorn, who was described as the most "pro-ready" receiver available in the draft.
 Edmonton also selected Ted Laurent in the 2011 supplemental draft, and must forfeit a second-round 2012 draft pick.